 No matter what platform or device you’re using to access your account—thinkorswim®, desktop, tablet, or phone—the keywords you need to look for are Available for Withdrawal.
 Check that data to ensure you have enough settled funds on hand to complete a transaction.

-In this example, the difference between the cash “available for withdrawal” ($1,190.22) and the “cash” plus “cash alternatives” ($1,729.12) is a little over $538.
-You’d risk a good faith violation if you buy securities for more than $1,190.22, because you’d be using $538 from a trade where the money hasn’t settled yet.
+In this example, the difference between the cash “available for withdrawal” ($1,190.22) and the “cash” plus “cash alternatives” ($1,729.12) is a little more than $538.
+You’d risk a good faith violation if you buy securities for more than $1,190.22 because you’d be using $538 from a trade where the money hasn’t settled yet.
 Still, you wouldn’t actually be in violation unless you sold the securities before that $538 settled.